-Let’s consider the following scenario: counting the number of female learners and male learners in the classroom.
+Let’s consider the following scenario: counting the number of learners in the classroom by gender.

-Starting at one end of the classroom and keeping a running total for each grouping, male and female, will work, but requires the extra overhead of tracking separate totals while you count.
+Starting at one end of the classroom and keeping a running total for each grouping, male and female etc, will work, but requires the extra overhead of tracking separate totals for each gender while you count.

-The simple solution is to first split the learners into 2 groups by gender and then count the individual groups.
-The small overhead up front of grouping the learners will pay off soon enough.
+The simpler solution is to first split the learners into groups based on gender and then count the learners in each individual group.
+The small overhead upfront of grouping the learners will pay off almost immediately.

-To do this in Access, create a query based on a suitable table.
+To do the same thing in Access, create a query based on a suitable table.
 Let’s assume we have a table with learner details that includes an ID field (PK, AutoNumber) and a Gender field.

 - Create a new query

 - Add the ID and Gender fields to the query